We’re all watch enthusiasts here. It would be nice if you wouldn’t have to go to your watchmaker for every little thing.

-Another way is to time your watch with a digital stopwatch, could even be an app on your smartphone.
+- Another way is to time your watch with a digital stopwatch.
+It could even be an app on your smartphone.
 Check after 10 minutes and multiply the result with 6.
 Now you know the discrepancy per hour.
-You will agree that this method is even more unreliable than the previous one.
+You’ll agree that this method is even more unreliable than the previous one.

-The most accurate way would be to use a timing machine.
+- The most accurate way is to use a timing machine.
 Either a Swiss one (Witschi or similar) or an Asian one (Timegrapher or similar).

-The Swiss timing machines are of a better quality and are more precise.
-They also have more options to select and display and are therefore the obvious choice for professionals.
-For an amateur or hobbyist, however, a Timegrapher from Ebay is an excellent choice to measure and display the rate.
+The Swiss timing machines are of better quality and are more precise.
+They also have more options to select and display and are, therefore, the obvious choice for professionals.
+For an amateur or hobbyist, however, a Timegrapher from eBay is an excellent choice to measure and display the rate.

 How to correct the rate?